 In order to solve the unbounded register synthesis problem, we resort to a synthesis problem for data-free specifications.
 In that framework, when specifications are described by means of parity automata, synthesis problems can be solved using reductions to parity games.
 We thus quickly recall the notion of parity game.
 For a complete presentation, we refer the reader to~\cite{Apt:2011:LGT:1972520}.

-A two-play parity game is given as a finite graph, in which vertices are partitioned among the two players, together with an initial vertex.
+A two-player parity game is given as a finite graph, in which vertices are partitioned among the two players, together with an initial vertex.
 A colouring function associates with each vertex an integer.
 It is used to define the winning plays as follows: a play is winning iff the maximum colour appearing infinitely often is even.

 In the sequel, we will use the parity game associated with a \dra $A$, which is denoted as $G_A$.
 It is is defined as follows: its set of vertices is exactly that of $A$.
 Player Adam owns input vertices, and the associated input transitions, while player Eve owns output vertices/transitions.
-The colouring function is that of $A$, and the initial vertex is the initial state of $A$.

-\begin{prop} Let $A$ be a \draa in good form.
-Then $L(A)$ is realisable by a register transducer iff Eve wins the parity game $G_A$ associated with $A$.
-In addition, if $L(A)$ is realisable by a register transducer, then it is so by a register transducer with as many registers as $A$. \end{prop}
+The colouring function is that of $A$, and the initial vertex is the initial state of $A$. \begin{prop} Let $A$ be a \draa in good form.
+Then, the following are equivalent: \begin{enumerate} \item $L(A)$ is realisable by a register transducer with as many registers as $A$ \item $L(A)$ is realisable by an implementation\footnote{Recall that implementations are defined in \autoref{sec:specImplReal}.} $I : {(\inalph \times \data)}^* \rightarrow \outalph \times \data$ \item Eve wins the parity game $G_A$ associated with $A$ \end{enumerate} \end{prop}